Personal Hauntings: My First Real Experiences With Ghosts

 After moving out of Marbury, Maryland, my mother and I moved into our new home in Mechanicsville, Maryland.
-This home was located right on the main road in town and was originally built in the nineteen forties.
-My stepfather's grandparents had built and resided within that home from the forties until they both passed away (I believe sometime in the eighties or nineties but I am not positive).
+This home was located right on the main road in town and was originally built in the nineteen twenties.
+My stepfather's grandparents had built and resided there until they both passed away (I believe sometime in the eighties or nineties but I'm not sure).
 The house's exterior was painted a sky blue shade and the house consisted of two levels, plus a basement that had to be entered from the outside and back of the house.
 There are a few large trees that envelope the house, but it is really located in the middle of a field.
 The interior showed signs of age but was endearing, nonetheless.
-There were three bedrooms on the second level and one bedroom on the first level...along with the kitchen, living room, one bathroom and a study.
+There were three bedrooms on the second level and one bedroom on the first level, along with the kitchen, living room, one bathroom and a study.
 The vibe that this home encompassed felt a lot more comforting and welcoming to me, in comparison to my previous home in Marbury.
 The first night I slept in my bedroom on the first level (everyone else slept on the second level), I heard sounds of toys coming from the living room area.
 I had my bedroom door shut, but I clearly heard a sound like that of a bell on a child's bicycle ring out from behind my bedroom door.
 It startled me, but it did not frighten me too much because I was able to fall back asleep almost immediately after I heard it.
-In the months to follow, I would continue to hear random noises like that of toys coming from the living room but they were almost enchanting in some strange way.
-I wondered who was making those noises and why.
+In the months to follow, I would continue to hear random noises like that of toys coming from the living room but they were almost enchanting.
+I wondered who was making the noises and why.

 In addition to the random toy-sounds at night, my sister and I were chatting in the living room one sunny day when a horse figurine that was sitting on a shelf on the wall opposite of us seemed to just fly right off of the shelf and hit the floor at our feet!
-The strange thing was that no doors had been slammed and nothing had hit that wall to make the figurine fall off of the shelf...so we were baffled and our skin goosepimpled up a bit in light of this situation.
-The flying kamikaze horse figurine flew off the shelf two more times on separate occasions after the first incident...both times without logical reason.
+The strange thing was that no doors had been slammed and nothing had hit that wall to make the figurine fall off of the shelf, so we were baffled and our skin goosepimpled in light of this situation.
+The flying kamikaze horse figurine flew off the shelf two more times on separate occasions after the first incident, both times without logical reason.
 Another weird noise that my mother and I heard while sitting in my bedroom downstairs, was a loud BANG in her bedroom upstairs.
-It literally sounded as if someone was standing on her bed and decided to jump off of it.
-We darted up the steps to see if something had fallen but each time...nothing out of the ordinary.
+It literally sounded as if someone was standing on her bed and decided to jump off.
+We darted up the steps to see if something had fallen but each time there was nothing out of the ordinary.
 We started the joke that there was a little boy ghost that lived in the house and that he liked to jump on our beds.

 There was also a strange smell that sporadically enveloped my bedroom and the first level of the house.
 It was not a foul smell but a very sweet scent...like maple syrup on pancakes.
 My mother and I searched and searched each time to discover where the scent was coming from but could never find anything that smelled exactly like the maple syrup aroma.
-We checked to see if there were candles or perfumes or some type of food in the vacinity of the smell...but nothing of the sort would turn up.
+We checked to see if there were candles or perfumes or some type of food in the vicinity of the smell, but nothing of the sort would turn up.
 I secretly speculated that the little boy's favorite food was pancakes and syrup.
-Living in this house, we almost grew fond of the fact that there was a little boy residing along with us...however, we did feel a bit sad for him...like he was looking or waiting for his mother.
-If you look at the picture below, and zoom in a bit, you will notice that there is a red circle that I have drawn on it myself.
+Living in this house, we almost grew fond of the fact that there was a little boy residing along with us; however, we did feel a bit sad for him like he was looking for his mother.
+If you look at the picture above, you will notice that there is a red circle that I have drawn on it myself.
 Within the red circle is the image of what my mother and I believe is the little boy spirit.
 It seems as though he is peering out of the window, and you can just make out the outline of his ear and collar, as well as his hair.
 The grayish spectre in the front of me...well, we have no clue what that is.
-People that I show this picture to theorize that it is smoke...but my parents did not smoke in the house nor would they have around me at that time, as I was sick on Christmas that year.
-Whatever the theory is, the picture is real and I have never seen an effect such as this in any other picture...although, I would love to hear your theories on the matter!
+People that I show this picture to theorize that it is smoke, but my parents did not smoke in the house nor would they have around me at that time, as I was sick on Christmas that year.
+Whatever the theory is, the picture is real and I have never seen an effect such as this in any other picture although, I would love to hear your theories on the matter!

 Have you met a ghost?
 If so, Tell me about it!